-Our goal was to reduce the flood of information by mutual consideration of sender & receiver without the use of yet another technology.
-Of course, algorithms & AI assisted filter functions could be built, but we deliberately chose a human, more sustainable approach.
+Our goal was to reduce the flood of information by mutual consideration of sender and receiver without the use of yet another technology.
+Of course, algorithms and AI assisted filter functions could be built, but we deliberately chose a human, more sustainable approach.
 We wanted to return the responsibility to the root of the information flood – the human sender.

 This is where we as interaction designers come into play.
-We have the possibility to redesign interactions like sending messages, which are used by countless people every day & thus having an impact on many lives.
+We have the possibility to redesign interactions like sending messages, which are used by countless people every day and thus having an impact on many lives.
 Of course this comes with great responsibility, which we are aware of.
-In concrete terms, this means that we have redesigned the small interaction of sending a message in such a way that although the senders user experience is deliberately a little worse, since two more clicks are required, the human/holistic/social experience, which should ultimately be what counts today, increases many times over.
+In concrete terms, this means that we have redesigned the small interaction of sending a message in such a way that although the senders user experience is deliberately a little worse, since two more clicks are required, the human / holistic / social experience, which should ultimately be what counts today, increases many times over.

 This prioritization must be done manually by the sender before sending each message.
 By reflecting on the current relevance of the message content for the recipient, a more conscious sending behavior should develop.

 On the recipient’s side, the messages are put into a hierarchical order based on their prioritization.
-Urgent & important messages come first, followed by the urgent & not important & the non-urgent & important.
-At the very bottom are the non-urgent & not important messages.
+Urgent and important messages come first, followed by the urgent and not important and the non-urgent and important.
+At the very bottom are the non-urgent and not important messages.
 This list view allows the recipient to see at a glance which messages are relevant for him at the moment.

-The clear separation of these two worlds is a good way, especially in times when the home office has become established, to concentrate on the respective area of life & not be distracted & disturbed by currently irrelevant messages.
+The clear separation of these two worlds is a good way, especially in times when the home office has become established, to concentrate on the respective area of life and not be distracted and disturbed by currently irrelevant messages.

 After sending a message, the sender receives feedback on the message status.
-If the sender & recipient are in different modes & the message has not been delivered, the sender is notified.
+If the sender and recipient are in different modes and the message has not been delivered, the sender is notified.
 Through this meta-communication, possible misunderstandings can be avoided, because the sender knows why he cannot expect a reaction for the time being.

-Messages from important contacts are always put through, regardless of their priority & the mode in which the sender & receiver are located.
+Messages from important contacts are always put through, regardless of their priority and the mode in which the sender and receiver are located.